 - Your company has to produce 80 units of Product B.

-- And the sales of Product C is not so high, so your company is not interested to produce more than 50 units of Product C per day.
+- And the sales of Product C are not so high, so your company is not interested to produce more than 50 units of Product C per day.

 Now your head is jammed, right?
 You don’t know how much you will produce Product A and Product B when the production of Product C is fixed to less than or equal to 50.

-In the above two cases, you can use Excel Solver add-in.
+In the above two cases, you can use the Excel Solver add-in.

 Step by step guides on Excel Solver

 I have made some step by step tutorials that will teach you how to use Excel Solver to solve the type of above problems:

 - How to Use Solver in Excel (Solving Linear Programming Problems)!

 - If Excel doesn’t show the Solver command.